 The Road to Leyburn.
 9x12, oil on linen panel.
 2021

 This is a virtual paint out of an English countryside scene based on Google Street View.
-It's the area where my grandmother's family is from, and I can imagine my great grandfather walking his postal route through these country lanes.
+It's the area where my grandmother's family is from, and these country lanes were part of my great grandfather's postal route.

 Blanket.
 8x10, oil on linen panel.
 2021

 This started from as a sketch based on a Google Street View close to where I'm originally from in Yorkshire, UK.
-As it progressed, I revised the painting completely, using some clouds from the Pacific Northwest and changing the season from summer to winter.
+As it progressed, I revised the painting completely, taking out a building, adding some clouds and changing the season from summer to winter.

 Fisherman's Terminal.
 7x11, oil on linen panel.
 2021